Best Home Remedies for Cold & Flu

 4) Garlic

-Garlic is known to posses antimicrobial and antiviral properties.
-Apart from helping you in recovering from cold it is also found to have a precautionary role and protectant property against cold, cough and other respiratory symptoms.
+Garlic is known to possess antimicrobial and antiviral properties.
+Apart from helping you in recovering from cold, it is also found to have a precautionary role and protectant property against cold, cough and other respiratory symptoms.

-Garlic can be consumed in the form of soup, stew, juice of raw garlic, part of curries preparation, and otherwise just eating it raw.
+Garlic can be consumed in the form of soup, stew, juice of raw garlic, part of curry preparation, and otherwise just eating it raw.

 5) Echinacea